apache/cordova-docs/docs/en/edge/guide/cli/index.md

 It may take some time for the command to complete, so be patient.
 Running the command with the ` -d` option displays information about its progress.

-The first argument specifies a _hello_ directory to be generated for your project.
+The first argument _hello_ specifies a directory to be generated for your project.
+This directory should not already exist, Cordova will create it for you.
 Its `www` subdirectory houses your application's home page, along with various resources under `css`, `js`, and `img`, which follow common web development file-naming conventions.
 The `config.xml` file contains important metadata needed to generate and distribute the application.

-The other two arguments are optional: the `com.example.hello` argument provides your project with a reverse domain-style identifier, and the `HelloWorld` provides the application's display text.
-You can edit both of these values later in the `config.xml` file.
+The second argument `com.example.hello` provides your project with a reverse domain-style identifier.
+This argument is optional, but only if you also omit the third argument, since the arguments are positional.
+You can edit this value later in the `config.xml` file, but do be aware that there may be code generated outside of `config.xml` using this value, such as Java package names.
+The default value is `io.cordova.hellocordova`, but it is recommended that you select an appropriate value.

+The third argument `HelloWorld` provides the application's display title.
+This argument is optional.
+You can edit this value later in the `config.xml` file, but do be aware that there may be code generated outside of `config.xml` using this value, such as Java class names.
+The default value is `HelloCordova`, but it is recommended that you select an appropriate value.

 ## Add Platforms